-In order to complete the exam entries the school is required to provide candidates' personal data, which is pertinent to the exams, to the agencies involved in the examination process including the DfE, regulators, Awarding Bodies, Local Authority, UCAS.
+To complete the exam entries, the school is required to provide candidates' personal data, which is pertinent to the exams, to the agencies involved in the examination process including the DfE, regulators, Awarding Bodies, Local Authority, UCAS.
 This information can be used by Awarding Bodies for statistical and policy development purposes.
-Candidates need to be aware that their data is held by these bodies in order to provide an audit trail and an accurate record of each individual's achievements.
+Candidates need to be aware that their data is held by these bodies to provide an audit trail and an accurate record of each individual's achievements.